Featured Post

 Results can vary depending on whether the patients are willing to stick to a diet and exercise program.
 Several studies have concluded that patients who used Saxenda (liraglutide) have lost a considerable amount of weight more than those who just took a placebo.

-Weight Loss Accelerated With Liraglutide
+Clinical Evidence for Weight Loss With Liraglutide

 In a study performed by the University of Copenhagen in Denmark, they found that adult subjects who were given 3mg of liraglutide a day and followed a moderate-to-vigorous exercise regimen saw greater results (21 lbs. in 1 year) in comparison to those who were on the placebo with regular activity (P<0.001).